erizov/Professor/semester_5/lecture_29_nlp_advanced/word2vec/README.md

 ## Introduction

-Word2Vec is word2vec is a fundamental algorithm.
+Word2Vec is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Word2Vec is essential for building performant and scalable applications.